Faculty and Staff

 - IMPORTANT: A student’s financial aid will be impacted if an instructor does not provide accurate and timely Attendance Verification for their course(s).

-- A Folio Attendance Quiz is available for most classes offered each term.
+- A Folio Attendance Quiz is available for most classes (non-eCore/GOML and miscellaneous eMajor courses) offered each term.
 This 0-credit quiz is auto-loaded into each Folio course site and does not require any additional set up by the instructor.
 (Please do not adjust the quiz settings, specifically the title and date, as this will break the automation).

-- Attendance is verified for all courses, including non-lecture types such as directed study, thesis, practicum, internship, and online courses.
+- Attendance is verified for all courses, including non-lecture types such as directed study, thesis, practicum, internship, and online courses through this 0-credit Attendance Verification Quiz within Folio.

-- Students verified as Not Attending will be dropped from the course and will not receive financial aid for the course.
+- Students verified as Not Attending will be dropped from the course and will not receive financial aid for the course, if applicable.

 If additional assistance in submitting attendance information is needed, you should contact the Registrar’s Office by emailing firstname.lastname@example.org.